rsmith52/Parallax-Engine/README.md

 * Setting for allow jumping up ledges / over rocks? again can be unlocked?
 * "Selected Event" concept.
 Doesn't need to be directly in front, could be on ground, under, look ahead, etc.
 * More advanced falling physics
-* See through tiles when player under/behind them
+* See through entire layers 2 up when player is below (and behind?) them
+* See through bridges, but not ALL bridges
 * Intermittent bug that happens on stairs sometimes where on_tile is null

 ### AI Code